 An emerging environmental challenge

-Awareness about precautionary measures and health implications, should spread through all forums including print, digital and electronic media.
-We should avoid exposure with smog for longer periods of time because nowadays it may lead to further complications amid COVID-19.
+Awareness about precautionary measures and health implications should spread through all forums including print, digital and electronic media.
+We should avoid exposure to smog for longer periods because nowadays it may lead to further complications amid COVID-19.

 Preventive measures to avoid smog: